Advance care planning: Advance Decisions to Refuse Treatment (United Kingdom)

 Some countries do not use the term 'directive', due to advance statements and/or advance care plans not usually having the legal standing to enforce a directive (for instance, a patient cannot direct a doctor to give him a specific treatment at a later time-point i.e. when she/he loses decisional capacity).
 In the United Kingdom, Advance Decisions, or Advance Decisions to Refuse Treatment (short: 'ADRT') have a legal standing under the UK Mental Capacity Act (2005).
 They can be written down and signed by patients.
 Such an ADRT must be specific about the treatment that is being refused and the circumstances in which the refusal will apply.
 To be valid, the person must have been competent and understood the decision when they signed the ADRT.
 Where the patient's advance decision relates to a refusal of potentially life-saving or life prolonging treatment, this must be recorded in writing and witnessed.
 Any advance refusal is legally binding, providing that the patient is an adult, the patient was competent and properly informed when reaching the prior decision.
 It is clearly applicable to the present circumstances and there is no reason to believe that the patient has changed their mind.
 If an advance decision does not meet these criteria but appears to set out a clear indication of the patient's wishes, it will not be legally binding but should be taken into consideration in determining the patient's best interests.
+An example of an ADRT is the national form and guidance published by NHS Wales on their Advance and Future Care Planning site.

 Benefits

+Research conducted in Switzerland with people aged 71 to 80 showed that better knowledge on advance care planning dispositions could improve the perception older people have of them.
+Communication on dispositions should take into account individual knowledge levels and address commonly enunciated barriers that seem to diminish with increased knowledge.

-Advance care planning for adults with heart failure
+Adults with heart failure

-The latest evidence indicates that advance care planning (ACP) may help to increase documentation by medical staff regarding discussions with participants, and improve an individual's depression.
+Advance care planning (ACP) may help to increase documentation by medical staff regarding discussions with participants, and improve an individual's depression.
 This involves discussing an individual's future care plan in consideration of the individual's preferences and values.
 The findings are however, based on low-quality evidence as there is a need for further evidence from large studies to fully explore the effects of ACP for older adults.

+Older people with frailty

+Advance care planning can effectively support older people with frailty to express what kind of healthcare they would prefer in the future.
+It can also improve the outcomes of healthcare received by elderly with frailty.